List of bicycle-sharing systems: Russian Federation

-Automated public bicycle sharing-services in Russia operate in Moscow, Saint Petersburg, Kazan and Almetyevsk (Republic of Tatarstan).
-The system in Moscow is steadily expanding each year while the systems in Saint Petersburg and Kazan are struggling to survive.
+Automated public bicycle-sharing systems in Russia operate in various Russian cities, including but not limited to Moscow, Saint Petersburg, Kazan and Almetyevsk (Tatarstan).
+The system in Moscow is steadily expanding each year while the systems in Saint Petersburg and Kazan were struggling to survive, and closed later.
 The system in Almetyevsk is dockless with about 300 pre-marked parking lots across the town where the bicycles must be left after use.
 A couple of smaller-scale dockless systems are deployed in Adlersky City District in Sochi.
+Later, Russia's large kick-sharing companies, Whoosh and MTS Urent, joined the competition by offering their dockless e-bikes.

+Velobike

-Moscow
+Moscow and Moscow Oblast

 The Velobike system debuted in 2013.
 In 2015 it was fully replaced by the Smoove-based solution using B'TWIN bicycles.
 In 2018 there were 430 parking stations in the system with 4300 bicycles.
 There were 424,736 registered users and 4.25 million trips taken that year.

+In 2022, Velobike launched in Moscow Oblast.

+In 2023, Velobike launched dockless e-bikes.

+Murmansk

+In 2020, Velobike opened in Murmansk, making it the northernmost bicycle-sharing system in the world.
+There were 10 stations in the city centre.

+In 2023, however, Velobike ceased operations in Murmansk, and the other operator was launched.

+Nizhny Novgorod

+In August 2020 Velobike opened in Nizhny Novgorod.
+However, the service was closed in 2022 due to low demand.

+Tyumen

+In 2021, Velobike was launched in Tyumen.
+However, the contract with the city of Tyumen was cancelled by the city in 2023.

 Saint Petersburg

-In 2020 the Smart Bike system was launched in Saint Petersburg.
+In 2020, the Smart Bike system was launched in Saint Petersburg.
+SmartBike, a privately owned dockless system, replaced the Velogorod station-based system.

-Other cities

-In 2020 Velobike opened in Murmansk, making it the northernmost bicycle-sharing system in the world.
-There are 10 stations in the city centre.
-In August 2020 Velobike opened in Nizhny Novgorod.